KDE/kde-builder/doc/getting-started/kde-modules-and-selection.md

 you update `kdeutils`.

 You can achieve this by using the [ignore-modules](#conf-ignore-modules) configuration option.
-On the command line the [--ignore-modules](#cmdline-ignore-modules) option [does](#ignoring-modules) the same thing, but is more convenient for filtering out a module just once.
+Alternatively, you can use [--ignore-modules](#cmdline-ignore-modules) option in the command line in case you want to [ignore](#ignoring-modules) some modules just once.

 ```{code-block} text
 :name: example-ignoring-a-module